deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "I wouldn't know the difference."
 Ava confessed.
 "I've never been to England before."

 "Oh.
-Well, it sounds…" Charlotte cleared her throat, and spoke in a rounder, impenetrable accent. "…'A*hreet, ahya coominoot thaneet?"*
+Well, it sounds..."
+Charlotte cleared her throat, and spoke in a rounder, impenetrable accent. "...'A*hreet, ahya coominoot thaneet?"*

 Ava raised a hand to cover her laugh, and decided that she liked Charlotte, who'd bobbled her head and made a silly face during her imitation.
 "Okay, what did that mean?"